 Before the first-day school bell rings, discuss these safety tips to help keep your child safe.

-Safety tips for when your child walks to school
+Safety tips for kids walking to school

 While a fun and easy way to get in some exercise, there are some pedestrian safety tips to remember while walking to school.